enrodpre/store/README.md

 Hi there!

-This is my technical task for an interview for Inditex.
+This is a Spring boot full example application

 The project is a Multi-Module.
 The main technology stack is:

 - JDK11
 - Maven
 - Spring Boot